Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Motivating Scenarios

-In particular, we focus on two performance tasks: (i) \textit{Performance Debugging}: It starts with an observed performance issue (e.g., slow execution), and the task is involved replacing the current configurations in the deployed environment with another configuration that fixes the observed performance issue; (ii) \textit{Performance Optimization}: Here, no performance issue is observed; however, one wants to get a near-optimal performance by finding a configuration that enables the best tradeoff in the multi-objective space (e.g., throughput vs. energy consumption vs. accuracy in \textsc{DeepStream}).
-To better understand the potential of the proposed approach, we show the limitations of existing correlation-based approaches for these tasks in the context of \textsc{DeepStream} Framework.
+To better understand the potential of the proposed approach, we measured (i) application performance metrics including throughput and energy consumption by instrumenting the \textsc{Deepstream} code, and (ii) 288 system-wide performance events (hardware, software, cache, and tracepoint) using $perf$ and measured performance for 2461 configurations of \textsc{Deepstream} in two different hardware environments, \xavier, and \txtwo.
+As it is depicted in \fig{perf_behavior}, performance behavior of \textsc{Deepstream}, like other highly configurable systems, is non-linear, multi-modal, and non-convex~\cite{jamshidi2016uncertainty}.
+In this work, we focus on two performance tasks: (i) \textit{Performance Debugging}: here, one observes a performance issue (e.g., latency), and the task involves replacing the current configurations in the deployed environment with another that fixes the observed performance issue; (ii) \textit{Performance Optimization}: here, no performance issue is observed; however, one wants to get a near-optimal performance by finding a configuration that enables the best trade-off in the multi-objective space (e.g., throughput vs. energy consumption vs. accuracy in \textsc{Deepstream}).